David Výborný: NHL career

 On June 8, 2000, Výborný was signed by the Columbus Blue Jackets to add some scoring punch in their first season.
-He debuted in the NHL on October 7, and scored a goal on in his very first NHL game.
+He debuted in the NHL on October 7, and scored a goal in his very first NHL game.
 His production for Columbus was much less than it had been in Prague.
 In the end, he scored 13 goals and 19 assists, for a total of 32 points in 79 games.
 He was also ranked 10th among rookies for goals and points and was the first rookie ever to score on multiple penalty shots in one season.

 Výborný's performance (31 points) was very similar in his second season.
 As the Blue Jackets improved, though, so did Výborný.
 In the 2002–03 NHL season, he scored 46 points and led his team with a +12 plus/minus, which set a record for the Blue Jackets.
 Výborný improved still more for the 2003–04 NHL season, and he scored 22 goals and 31 assists, for a total of 53 points.
 He led Columbus in assists and came in second to Rick Nash in goals and points.
 In addition to his offensive talent, Výborný has proved to be quite durable, as he currently holds the Blue Jackets record for the most consecutive games, with 161.
 He tied for fourth in the NHL in shorthanded goals with four, another record for the Blue Jackets.

 Výborný played for Sparta Prague during the 2004–05 NHL lockout.